tovain10071991/aws-python/README.md

 The kind of indirect branches is: virtual call, virtual destructor, call back, switch and other(refer to enum IndirectBrKind in awsparse.py).

-If parsing cursors is fault, then parse tokens.
+If parsing cursors is fault, then parse tokens using python-ctags.

 Some kind enum value the prefix of which is "MAY" is obtained by parsing tokens.